oliverdm/mod-validating-form/README.md

 ### API

+All properties are also available as attributes of the element when the name is converted (camelCase to dash, e.g. `inputSelector -> input-selector`).
+Only changes to the `disabled` property are reflected back to HTML.

-More documentation in the source code...
+More documentation is available in the source code.

 ##### `disabled` (property)

 Enables or disables the form.
 Disabled forms cannot be submitted.
 Does not change disabled state of input elements.
+Reflected back to HTML.

 ##### `inputSelector` (property)

-CSS selector that selects one or more input elements that are going to be validated.
+CSS selector that selects one or more input elements that should be validated.
 Required.

-Note: `paper-input-decorator` and `input` should not be used together in one selector as it can result in duplicate selection of `input` elements underlying `paper-input-decorator`.

 ##### `submitSelector` (property)

-CSS selector that selects a single element that triggers a `tap` event to signal form submission, `button` or `paper-button` for example.
+CSS selector that selects a single element that triggers a `tap`-like event to signal form submission, `button` or `paper-button` for example.
 Required.

 ##### `invalidClass` (property)